Brony fandom: Arts and entertainment

-Some fans have created video games based on Friendship Is Magic, such as the fighting game My Little Pony: Fighting Is Magic (which eventually became Them's Fightin' Herds), modifications of existing games like Team Fortress 2 and The Elder Scrolls V: Skyrim, or crossover artwork between the animated show and video game settings.
+Some fans have created video games based on Friendship Is Magic, such as the fighting game My Little Pony: Fighting Is Magic (which eventually became Them's Fightin' Herds), modifications of existing games like Team Fortress 2 and The Elder Scrolls V: Skyrim, Hearts of Iron IV, or crossover artwork between the animated show and video game settings, including "Turnabout Storm", a crossover with the Ace Attorney series.
 Flash-based applications allow fans to create their own pony characters in the artistic style of the show.